DSloan10/scottish_household_survey_project/README.md

 There were three main issues that I had when dealing with the above datasets:

-1. Only one characteristic variable could be sub-divided at a time. i.e gender or age but not both (no figures for Males over 65 years old for example)
+1. Only one characteristic variable could be sub-divided at a time. i.e gender or age but not both (no figures for Males over 65 years old for example).

-2. Although these variables could be sub-divided by local authority and year, some figures were missing
+2. Although these variables could be sub-divided by local authority and year, some figures were missing.

 3. All numeric values were in the form of percentages. i.e. the percentage of Males in Edinburgh that reported living 10 minutes from green spaces.